Endarire/BG2EE_AI_Denoised_Areas/README.md

 # BG2EE_AI_Denoised_Areas
-Mod for Baldur's Gate 2 EE that increases the quality of the game areas
+Mod for Baldur's Gate 2 EE that increases the quality of the game areas.
+Updated to add EET compatibility by Endarire and hosted on GitHub with the author's consent.

 **!!
 Consider all areas without water or animations (e.g. fireplaces, doors, flags) as 100% done.**
 **Expect some visible tile edges at some places in areas with water or animations (e.g. fireplaces, doors, flags).